Boykin Community Center

 The Community Services Department administers the City’s Community Development Block Grant (CDBG) program.
 Auburn is designated by the U.S. Department of Housing and Urban Development (HUD) as an Entitlement City, which means we receive CDBG funds each year.
 On average, the City receives $609,646 in CDBG funds each year.

-The City of Auburn has been a CDBG entitlement city since 2000 and has utilized the funds for a broad range of capital projects that preserve and develop a viable community, decent housing and a suitable living environment, and expands economic opportunities principally to benefit low to moderate income residents.
-The CDBG program is a flexible program that provides communities with resources to address a wide range of unique community development needs.
+The City of Auburn has been a CDBG entitlement city since 2000 and has used the funds for a broad range of capital projects that preserve and develop a viable community, decent housing and a suitable living environment.
+These funds help expand economic opportunities to benefit low- to moderate-income residents.

 The City maintains a 5-year Consolidated Plan that is approved by the City Council and serves as a guide for annual funding priorities through the CDBG Program.
 Each year, the Community Services Department gauges the highest areas of need in the community by gathering public input from beneficiaries of the CDBG Program and evaluating housing needs in the community.
 The department then allocates CDBG funds to help meet the needs of the community based on priorities gathered from public input.
 The department outlines these priorities in the City’s CDBG Annual Action Plan, which is also approved by the City Council.